bitoex/bitopro-api-ruby/README.md

 |---|---|
 |  Public API | 600 requests per minute per IP |
 |  Authenticated API | 600 requests per minute per IP/600 requests per minute per user|

+### Precisions

+#### Price precision

+The tick size of all pairs is 0.00000001, which means you can trade all pairs only for prices that are a multiple of 0.00000001.
+For example, you could place a buy BTC/TWD order at price 180,070.12345678. but you will fail to open an order at price 180,070.123456789.

+#### Amount precision

+The same as price precision but you should be aware the [minimum order amount](#minimum-order-amount).

+### Minimum order amount

+Checkout the [official settings](https://www.bitopro.com/fees) of minimum amount.

 ## Installation